Elucidating the Mysteries of Light Bulb Terminology: What Electricians Mean

 FAQ Section:

-Can I utilize LED bulbs in a fixture that needs incandescent bulbs?
+Can I utilize the LED bulb in fixtures that needs incandescent bulbs?

-What is the most energy-efficient bulb?
+Which is the best energy-efficient type of bulb?

-LED bulbs are the most energy efficient and longest-lasting kind of bulb.
+LED bulbs are the most energy efficient and longest-lasting type of bulb.